Academy at Virginia Randolph

 Prior to enrolling in an Imagine Edgenuity course, all students must first complete a student agreement contract.
 The student agreement explains the logistics of the program and requires parent/guardian consent.
 Students should also have access to the internet and a laptop.

 Evening School of Excellence

-The ISAEP offers high school students the opportunity to graduate early with a General Education Development (GED) Certificate.
+The ISAEP Program offers high school students the opportunity to earn a high school equivalency certificate by preparing for, and attempting, the General Education Development (GED®) battery of tests.
 Featuring a unique half-day schedule, students are given individualized instruction in a small group setting.

-- Serves eligible students who are at least 16.5 – 18 years old
+- Serves eligible students who are between the ages of 16.5 and 18.

 - Targets students with strong academic skills who have not been successful in a traditional school setting